Featured

 This “Strawberry Moon” name has been used by Native American Algonquian tribes that live in the northeastern United States as well as the Ojibwe, Dakota, and Lakota peoples to mark the ripening of â€œJune-bearing” strawberries that are ready to be gathered.
 The Haida term Berries Ripen Moon reflects this as well.
 As flowers bloom and early fruit ripens, June is a time of great abundance for many.

+Blooming Moon (Anishinaabe) is indicative of the flowering season, while Green Corn Moon (Cherokee) and Hoer Moon (Western Abenaki) suggest that it’s time to tend to young crops.
 Other names highlight that this is a time of new life: The Tlingit have used the term Birth Moon, referring to the time when certain animals are born in their region (the Pacific Northwest).
 Egg Laying Moon and Hatching Moon are Cree terms that also hint at a time when many animal babies were born.

-the next full moon
+the next full moon & summer solstice

 Moon and stars